-Jane Oneail is an independent scholar and holds a master’s in Art History from Boston University and a master’s in Art in Education from Harvard University.
-Jane is a New Hampshire native and has worked at some of the state's most esteemed cultural institutions, including the League of New Hampshire Craftsmen, where she served as Executive Director, and the Currier Museum of Art, where she held the role of Senior Educator.
-Jane has also taught at the college level for more than a decade, most recently at the NH Institute of Art.
+Jane Oneail (pronounced OH-neel) is the founder of Culturally Curious, an arts education consulting firm specializing in art appreciation programs.
+She curates and delivers programs throughout New England and beyond.
+Oneail holds a master’s in Art History from Boston University and a master’s in Education from Harvard University.
+Born and raised in NH, she has worked at some of the state's most esteemed cultural institutions, including the League of New Hampshire Craftsmen, where she served as executive director, and the Currier Museum of Art, where she was senior dducator.
+Jane has also taught at the college level for more than a decade, most recently at Southern New Hampshire University.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.